 In recent seasons, Beane hasn't hesitated to deal his marquee players for prospects, once he deemed the A's out of contention (see: Matt Holliday, Orlando Cabrera, Rich Harden, Joe Blanton).
 But he said he likes the influence his current cast of veterans is having on the younger players around whom the A's are trying to build.
 Thus, he claims he won't part easily with anyone.

 "The few veterans that we have are instrumental," Beane said.
 "At this time, I'm not looking at the trade deadline.
 And once we get there, those points will (be considered).
-Part of developing a young team is trying to
+Part of developing a young team is trying to win as many games as you can."

 The decision Beane faces is whether the value of that veteran presence outweighs the potential return the A's could get by dealing a player or two.